jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 * Sets shown in italics are actually provided by the Brotherhood Power Armor Overhaul mod, if you are using that - they are included here for completeness
 * Without Brotherhood Power Armor Overhaul and the BPAO patch for Power Armored Enemies, only Ultracite Power Armor applies to a specific rank
 * By default, T-60 (or the ranked equivalent from Brotherhood Power Armor Overhaul) is much more likely than any of the newly added sets, but this can be adjusted if you are using Mod Configuration Menu
-* X-01 is only available if using the X-01 for BoS patch, which is only recommended if you are using Brotherhood Power Armor Overhaul or AWKCR so the appropriate paint job is available
+* X-01 is not included by default, but is configurable - it is only recommended if you are using Brotherhood Power Armor Overhaul or AWKCR so the appropriate paint job is available
 * Enclave X-02 is only available if using the X-02 All Factions Paintjob patch
 * Hellfire X-03 is only available if using the X-03 All Factions Paintjob patch